-Studies have shown that PVC provides between one-half and twothirds of the chlorine present in municipal waste, making it the most probable source of a wide range of chlorine-containing gases emitted by landfills.
+Studies have shown that PVC provides between one-half and two-thirds of the chlorine present in municipal waste, making it the most probable source of a wide range of chlorine-containing gases emitted by landfills.
 Vinyl chloride is especially likely to originate from PVC because it is the basic chemical building block of the plastic.
 According to the U.S. Agency for Toxic Substances and Disease Registry, vinyl chloride is a known human carcinogen which causes liver cancer in people.
-In animals, it Vinyl In Landfills Most Likely to Blame For Toxic Gases causes numerous kinds of cancer.
+In animals, it causes numerous kinds of cancer.